atlasxomics/AmgenTools/README.md

 ### Config File details

 config.yml file is required to be ready with AWS credentials as well as bucket-name. config_template.yml can be copied and furnished with required parameters.
-The config file must be placed inside the folder AmgenTool and in AmgenTools/workers
+The config file must be placed inside the folder PortablAtlaseTool and in PortableAtlasTools/workers

 ### s3 bucket structure
 Below will be the necessary naming scheme for the folders within the s3

-- <company_name>-atx-cloud-dev
+- <company_name>-atx-cloud
   - This will contain data to be analyzed in AtlasXplore
 - <company_name>-atx-illumina
   - This will contain data to be processed in AtlasXBrowser